Brandon Child Custody Attorney

 Protecting the Best Interests of Families in Florida

 Matters involving child custody and visitation often present unique challenges for parents.
 At the Law Office of Thomas P. Gill Jr., we advocate for you and work to protect you and your child's best interests.
 From deciding time-sharing plans to parental responsibility, Attorney Gill and his legal team can walk you through every step, through negotiations all the way to a trial.
-We are committed to providing a high level of personalized attention that meets your needs.
+Our child custody lawyers are committed to providing a high level of personalized attention that meets your needs.

 Do I Really Need A Lawyer For Child Custody in Florida?